pokitto/pokitto.github.io/start/play/memoryworks.md

 has_children: false
 ---

-## How the game loader works
+## How the Kraken game loader works

-The game loader is a small piece of code that lives above the game program (like someone living in the attic of a house).
+The game loader, **Kraken** (by bl_ackrain), is a small piece of code that lives above the game program (like someone living in the attic of a house).

 When you press 'C' (the smallest button in the front of Pokitto) during startup when prompted, the Pokitto processor jumps to the attic to the loader code.

+In Kraken, after you have chosen the game you want to load, the loader copies that game from **SD card** into the **FLASH** memory below the loader.

+When Pokitto is restarted, it begins running the new game.

 ### Understanding Pokitto memory in detail

 Pokitto has 4 kinds of memory, in order of size from smallest to largest:

 1. 4kB of <span style="font-weight:bold; color:cyan" >EEPROM</span> memory
   - EEPROM memory is very small.
 It is used to store highscores and system settings
 2. 36kB of <span style="font-weight:bold; color:magenta" >RAM </span>memory
   - RAM memory is the "working memory" of Pokitto, that is used for calculations when games are running
   - RAM memory is emptied every time device is switched off.
 It can not store data permanently
-3. 256kB of <span style="font-weight:bold; color:green" >FLASH </span>memory
+3. 256kB of <span style="font-weight:bold; color:lime" >FLASH </span>memory
   - FLASH memory is where the actual program is running from
   - FLASH keeps the current program even when Pokitto is OFF
   - Every program needs to fit into the FLASH.
 Because the game loader also needs space, programs need to be 220kB or less